h-yung/jargonauts/README.md

 ## How it's made

-**Tech used:** HTML, CSS, JavaScript, Node.js and Express framework.
+**Tech used:** Front end: HTML, CSS, JavaScript; back end: Node.js and Express framework, MongoDB as database.
 Some EJS for limited server-side rendering.
 Began with just the API built using Node.js and Express during development, with automatic deployment to Heroku from GitHub.
 I used Postman to test the API at different points.

 Front end was rebuilt separately on top of an older version of this project.